AstarNetwork/growth-program/ecosystem-agent-program.md

 Access the [Astar Space Club](https://startale.notion.site/Astar-Space-Club-2023-5e396c75fcf34d698baf288d9aa9230f?pvs=4), join our Discord, introduce yourself and interact with the community members.

 ---
-Updated on the 17th June 2024
+Updated on the 30th September 2024